 In cleaner water, like that of Lake Springfield, the carp is still just one fish among many.
 In October of 1972, the Division of Fisheries of the state's Department of Conservation took a census of the fish living in the lake.
 The fish were zapped with a strong electric current; the stunned fish floated to the surface, where they were netted and counted.
-The results show (and subsequent recounts confirm) that only 9 percent of the lake's fish population of 6 million are carp.
-The carp, in fact, is only the fourth most numerous species of fish living in Lake Springfield (after the bluegill (24 percent), the largemouth bass (22 percent) and the crappie (12 percent).
-The largest carp to surface during the census measured 29 inches from his nose to the tip of his broad, forked tail (Walton saw one 23 inches long and called it a "great and goodly fish"), and 47 percent of the 316 sampled were more than 15 inches long.
-(This last figure revealed that the average carp, true to his history of making the best of things, had grown; in a similar survey taken in 1963, only 10 percent of the Lake Springfield carp measured were bigger than 15 inches.)
+The results show (and subsequent recounts confirm) that only nine percent of the lake's fish population of six million are carp.
+The carp, in fact, is only the fourth most numerous species of fish living in Lake Springfield (after the bluegill (24 percent), the largemouth bass (22 percent), and the crappie (12 percent).
+The largest carp to surface during the census measured 29 inches from his nose to the tip of his broad, forked tail (Walton saw one 23 inches long and called it a "great and goodly fish") and 47 percent of the 316 sampled were more than 15 inches long.
+(This last figure revealed that the average carp, true to its history of making the best of things, had grown; in a similar survey taken in 1963, only ten percent of the Lake Springfield carp measured were bigger than 15 inches.)

 There are plenty of fishermen in these parts dedicated to relieving the lake of some of its half million carp.
-In many parts of the country, especially where pollution has ruined natural gamefish habitats, the carp is fished only because he is the only fish available.
-A few individualists, however, turn stony faces to the scorn of their fellow anglers and fish the carp for his own sake.
+In many parts of the country, especially where pollution has ruined natural gamefish habitats, the carp is fished only because it is the only fish available.
+A few individualists, however, turn stony faces to the scorn of their fellow anglers and fish the carp for its own sake.
 In any of the commercial fishing lakes in Illinois, in fact, people pay money for a chance to catch a carp.

-He is wary—"like an old maid, he suspects everything and everybody," says one expert—and very strong.
+The carp is wary—"like an old maid, he suspects everything and everybody," says one expert—and very strong.
 Western anglers have been wetting their lines for carp for three centuries, and in that time the technique has changed hardly at all.
 Though carp will, on occasion, take June bugs and other insects off the surface (they can even be fooled by a fly), it is natural baits, sent to the bottom, that make the surest way of hooking him.
-Canned whole-kernel corn, threaded on a hook so it covers it from eye to tip, is one common bait; sometimes peas, lima beans, parboiled potatoes, parsnips, mulberries, marshmallows, hominy, minnows, mussels or crawdads will do.
+Canned whole-kernel corn, threaded on a hook so it covers it from eye to tip, is one common bait; sometimes peas, lima beans, parboiled potatoes, parsnips, mulberries, marshmallows, hominy, minnows, mussels, or crawdads will do.
 It doesn't take much, gastronomically speaking, to make a carp happy.
 A fussy eater, after all, is not likely to have survived as widely or as long as has the carp.

 Doughballs, however, are the chief weapon in the carp fisher's arsenal.
 There is no commonly accepted recipe for doughballs.
 Anglers were arguing about it 300 years ago, when Walton observed that "there are almost as many sorts as there are medicines for the toothache."
-It is agreed, though, that a good doughbait has to do two things; it must be gooey enough to hold together under water and it must smell.
+It is agreed, though, that a good dough bait has to do two things; it must be gooey enough to hold together under water and it must smell.